 Tips for the Best Peanut Butter Baked Oatmeal

 - Bake immediately.
-Don't let the batter sit as the oats and flax soak up liquid and it will change to texture.
+Just like with these cottage cheese oat pancakes, don't let the batter sit too long as the oats and flax soak up liquid and it will change to texture.
 Mix and then bake.

 - Top it off.
 Take the baked oatmeal to the next level with an extra drizzle of peanut butter, some chopped peanuts and some berries (like a PB and J).